pymc-devs/pymc-examples/examples/ode_models/ODE_Lotka_Volterra_multiple_ways.myst.md

         * Sequential Monte Carlo (SMC) Sampler
 * Bayesian Inference with Gradients
     * `pymc.ode.DifferentialEquation` specification with the NUTs Sampler
-    * Looping in PyMC with `aesara.scan` and the NUTs Sampler
+    * Looping in PyMC with `Pytensor.scan` and the NUTs Sampler
 ### Key Conclusions
-* Based on the experiments in this notebook, the most simple and efficient method for performing Bayesian inference on the Lotka-Volterra equations was to specify the ODE system in Scipy, wrap the function as an Aesara op, and use a Differential Evolution Metropolis (DEMetropolis) sampler in PyMC.
+* Based on the experiments in this notebook, the most simple and efficient method for performing Bayesian inference on the Lotka-Volterra equations was to specify the ODE system in Scipy, wrap the function as an Pytensor op, and use a Differential Evolution Metropolis (DEMetropolis) sampler in PyMC.

 +++ {"tags": []}

 ## Background
 ### Motivation
 Ordinary differential equation models (ODEs) are used in a variety of science and engineering domains to model the time evolution of physical variables.
 A natural choice to estimate the values and uncertainty of model parameters given experimental data is Bayesian inference.
 However, ODEs can be challenging to specify and solve in the Bayesian setting, therefore, this notebook steps through multiple methods for solving an ODE inference problem using PyMC.
 The Lotka-Volterra model used in this example has often been used for benchmarking Bayesian inference methods (e.g., in [Stan](https://mc-stan.org/users/documentation/case-studies/lotka-volterra-predator-prey.html)).
+See also Richard McElraith's discussion of this model in [Statistical Rethinking](http://xcelab.net/rm/statistical-rethinking/), Chapter 16 of the Second Edition.

++++ {"tags": []}

 ### Lotka-Volterra Predator-Prey Model
 The Lotka-Volterra model describes the interaction between a predator and prey species.
 This ODE given by:
 $$
 \begin{aligned}
 \frac{d x}{dt} &=\alpha x -\beta xy \\
 \frac{d y}{dt} &=-\gamma y + \delta xy
 \end{aligned}
 $$